ag143/Az-900/Module3.md

 - How cloud helps IoT ?
 Cloud gives the support needed for IoT
+Edge computing refers to bringing the computing power of the cloud to Internet of Things (IoT) devices, close to where the data resides, to reduce latency and gain real-time insights

 ## Azure Iot Hub
 - Managed service for bi-directional communication